 Waffles might just be the most delicious food that people eat for breakfast semi-regularly.
-You might not have waffles every single day for breakfast, but it’s definitely a treat whenever you do.
+You might not have them every single day for breakfast, but it’s definitely a treat whenever you do.

 Many people choose to make quite a few waffles when they’re making them homemade.
 You might want to have more than you need to ensure that everyone in the family is able to eat their fill.

 Can you store waffles effectively enough to make it worthwhile?
-Is there a good way to go about storing waffles so that they will last long enough for you to eat them?
+Is there a good way to go about storing them so that they will last long enough for you to eat them?

-Read on to learn a bit about how to store waffles.
+Read on to learn more.
 This will help you to store them for as long as you can so that they won’t have to be thrown away before you get a chance to eat them.

 Waffles Don’t Last Long

 When you store waffles, it’s only going to be possible to keep them good for a few days.
-After a couple of days have passed, the waffles aren’t going to be worth eating any longer.
+After a couple of days have passed, they aren’t going to be worth eating any longer.

 Foods such as this simply aren’t meant to be stored for long periods of time.
 If you want to have waffles that will last a longer period of time, then frozen waffles are available at just about any grocery store.

 If you store homemade waffles the right way, then they’ll stay good for a few days.
-This means that you could eat your leftover waffles for breakfast the next morning or at least within two days of storing them.
+This means that you could eat your leftovers for breakfast the next morning or at least within two days of storing them.

-This will only be possible if you store the waffles properly, though.
-Below, you’ll be able to learn exactly how to store waffles to get the best results.
+This will only be possible if you store them properly, though.
+Below, you’ll be able to learn exactly how to store them to get the best results.